 - BMC Dermatology: “High glycemic load diet, milk and ice cream consumption are related to acne vulgaris in Malaysian young adults: a case control study.”

-- Harvard Health Publications: “Glycemic index and glycemic load for 100+ foods.”
+- Harvard Health Publications: “Glycemic Index for 60+ Foods," “Glycemic index and glycemic load for 100+ foods.”

 - Mayo Clinic Diseases and Conditions: “Acne.”